gateway4labs/gateway4labs_doc/docs/source/index.rst

 Welcome to gateway4labs's documentation!
 ========================================

 Welcome to the gateway4labs project documentation.
+Gateway4labs is a Go-Lab initiative on which relies its Smart Gateway for integrating external laboratories.

 .. image:: /_static/logo.png
    :width: 200 px